ncbi/ribovore/documentation/ribotyper.md

 documentation](install.md#environment).

-The second required argument is the name of the output subdirectory that you would like ribotyper to create.
+The second required argument is the name of the output subdirectory that you would like `ribotyper` to create.
 Output files will be placed in this output directory.
-If this directory already exists, the program will exit with an error message indicating that you need to either (a) remove the directory before rerunning, or (b) use the -f option with ribotyper, in which case the directory will be overwritten.
+If this directory already exists, the program will exit with an error message indicating that you need to either (a) remove the directory before rerunning, or (b) use the -f option with `ribotyper`, in which case the directory will be overwritten.
 The command adding `-f` is:

 ```